tux4/ibus-lekhanee/README.md

 ##Input Method for Indic Languages for IBus.
 Prasanna Suman

-This is a quick and dirty code as a proof of concept for better IM for Indic Languages based on IBus template.
+This is a quick proof of concept for better IM for Indic Languages based on IBus template.
 I have been working with Nepali as an example although I plan to make it easily extendible for other Indic scripts.

 To run, make sure your IBus daemon is running.